What is a Power Triangle? Active, Reactive & Apparent Power

-Lagging or leading of the circuit current depends on the types of electrical load.
-The pure resistive circuit draw the current which is in phase with the applied voltage.
+The lagging or leading of the circuit current depends on the types of electrical load.
+The pure resistive circuit draws the current which is in phase with the applied voltage.
 The voltage and current are in phase in the resistive circuit.

-From above phasor diagram, it is clear that inductive and capacitive circuit draw reactive current.
+From the above phasor diagram, it is clear that inductive and capacitive circuits draw reactive currents.
 The total current in the circuit is thus the vector sum of active current and reactive current.
-We can show the active,reactive and apparent power by a right angle triangle.
+We can show the active, reactive, and apparent power by a right-angle triangle.

 What is a Power Triangle?

-We represent these three powers of AC circuit by a triangle in a following ways.
+We represent these three powers of the AC circuit by a triangle in the following ways.

 Triangle Base = Active Power

 Perpendicular = Reactive Power Hypotenuse = Apparent Power

 Now, we can represent all three powers active power, reactive power and apparent power on the sides of a right-angle triangle.